ff13dfly/Anchor/js/README.md

 #### write

-Only way to write anchor data, skip the previous block number.
-Will search the latest block number, then request to set_anchor method.
+Only way to write anchor data.
+Method will search the latest block number as the previous block number, then request to set_anchor method of anchor node.

 ```javascript
     // @param   pair      object         //account verify pair